Get to know our organizers, educators, and partners.

 Naomi Barnett, Program Coordinator (they/them, she/her)

-Naomi is a NYC-based writer, editor, and triathlete who falls somewhere between builder and visionary when it comes to social change.
-Naomi was co-leading grassroots fundraising for the Let My People Go campaign earlier this spring when camps around the country announced they would not be opening due to the pandemic.
-As a former Ramah Berkshires camper and recent AVODAH Justice Fellow, Naomi was inspired to create something in its place.
+Naomi is a NYC-based writer, editor, and triathlete.
+They have always been passionate about justice and social change, but never took it upon themself to make it happen on a large scale.
+Then, earlier this spring, Naomi was co-leading grassroots fundraising for the Let My People Go campaign when camps around the country announced they would not be opening due to the pandemic.
+As a former Ramah Berkshires camper and recent AVODAH Justice Fellow, Naomi was inspired to create something in its place—and in the process, learn they could use their own skills to create something brand new.
 They gathered a team of enthusiastic educators and activists, and the idea for Achshav was born.

 Steven Cohen (he/him)